 When Microsoft announced earlier in the week that Windows 10 updates would be available to pirated copies of Windows, there was quite a bit of fuss around the announcement.
+This news was met with mixed reactions from users and industry experts alike, as it raised questions about the implications for software piracy and the value of legitimate software licenses.

 Yesterday Microsoft said that they would allow pirated versions of Windows to be updated to Windows 10, although you will still be running pirated software rather than a legitimate version of Windows.
+This initial announcement suggested that Microsoft was taking a lenient stance towards users of pirated software, potentially as a strategy to increase the adoption rate of Windows 10.

-Now Microsoft has provided further clarification, this time in a statement to The Verge, and it looks like people may have to pay for the update, you can see the statement below.
+Now Microsoft has provided further clarification, this time in a statement to The Verge, and it looks like people may have to pay for the update.
+You can see the statement below:

 “We will provide a mechanism for non-genuine Windows 10 PC devices to ‘get genuine’ via the new Windows Store, whether they are upgraded versions of Windows or purchased,”